denizturkcapar/Quantifying-Uncertainty-Aggregate-Queries/README.md

 # Tasks after Meeting 05.15.2020
 ## Investigate the Transitive Closure Problem for 1 Table.

-### The source file for the work is aggrafated in `src/transitive_closure.py` and the tests are aggragated in `tests/transitive_basic.py` and `tests/transitive_advanced.py`.
+- The source file for the work is aggragated in `src/transitive_closure.py` and the tests are aggragated in `tests/transitive_basic.py` and `tests/transitive_advanced.py`.
 The latter file is still in the works with the hope of finishing it once the problem is solved using the small scale data that covers all the edge cases.

-# Transitive Closure Problem in 1 Table
+## Transitive Closure Problem in 1 Table

-## Problem Statement: Assume that we have many of the same entities in different representations in the same column of the table.
+### Problem Statement: Assume that we have many of the same entities in different representations in the same column of the table.
 We want to find a way to indicate that they are the same entities by mapping them.

 For example, assume the following table: